usr-sse2/zipstorer/README.md

 * Invoking a compression tool at command-line

 ZipStorer is a minimalistic class to create Zip files and store/retrieve files to/from it, by using the Deflate algorithm.
 No other compression methods supported.

-Notice that .NET 3.0 and up Frameworks come with the *ZipPackage* class, but it is not available for .NET 2.0 or Compact Framework applications.
-A restriction of *ZipPackage* is that you cannot avoid generating an extra file inside named *[Content_Type].xml*.

 ## Using the code
 The ZipStorer class is the unique one needed to create the zip file.
 It contains a nested structure *(ZipFileEntry)* for collecting each directory entry.
 The class has been declared inside the System.IO namespace.